 Eddie’s Wheels – Custom pet wheelchairs for paralyzed and disabled pets.
 I have a cart from Eddie’s Wheels for my dachshund, Lola, and the craftsmanship is suburb.
 You can tell that they really care about animals and strive to add mobility back into pet’s lives.
 Not to mention that the cart is warrantied for the life of your pet.

-Pawbo – I love my Pawbo!
-Pawbo is a pet camera, treat dispenser, and laser tag game!
+Furbo Dog Camera – Furbo is a pet camera and treat dispenser!
 I use it to check in on my pups while I’m at work.
-There is a two way microphone, as well, so I can say hello to my pets from afar!
-This was one of the reasons I went with Pawbo as my petcam, because surprisingly most do not have a microphone that works both ways!
-Kai, my boy dachshund, LOVE the Pawbo and gets excited when I check in and give treats.
+There is a two-way microphone, as well, so I can say hello to my pets from afar!
+This was one of the reasons I went with Furbo as my petcam, because surprisingly most do not have a microphone that works both ways!
+Kai, my boy dachshund, LOVE the Furbo and gets excited when I check in and give treats.
 Lola, my girl, likes the treats but isn’t so sure about the talking thing in the corner.
 It’s completely opposite of what I thought would happen, but I can check in without them even knowing and see what they’re up to, which is usually sleeping.
+It’s even compatible with Alexa!

 Spoiled Bratzwear K9 Originals – Love their soft, adorable collars and pet clothes for small dogs.
 Their collars are soft on the inside, which is perfect for hairless dogs or dogs with sensitive skin, like mine.